 (1) Stop or avoid researching the particular gene;

 (2) License the rights to research the gene from the patent holder; or

 (3) Continue research regardless of legal liability.

 Indeed, the choice made is often dependent on the DNA sequence in question and the line of research pursued.
 Regardless, the exercise of any of these three options could potentially work to reduce fundamental R&D in human genetics.

 Considering an instance of gene patent invalidation of Myriad Genetics by US federal court.
 The American Association of Pathologists and others have challenged several patents relating to the breast cancer genes BRCA1 and BRAC2 held by Myriad Genetics and the University of Utah Research Foundation.
 BRCA1 and BRCA2 genes are associated with an increased risk of breast and ovarian cancer.
-The patent claimed products of nature, law of nature and naturally occurring phenomena.
-The US district court for the Southern District of New York upon decision by Judge Robert Sweet, invalidated Myriad’s patents.
+The patent claimed products of nature, the law of nature, and naturally occurring phenomena.
+The US district court for the Southern District of New York upon a decision by Judge Robert Sweet invalidated Myriad’s patents.
 The decision that isolated but otherwise unaltered DNA should not be patentable is now being appealed by Myriad.